Brazil Sales and Trading: What to Expect in FX and Derivatives Sales

 You’ve covered sales & trading recruiting before, and not that much is different here.

 You’ll still be asked to pitch stocks or other assets, you’ll have to discuss your opinions on recent market events, and you may get questions about how to price specific products.

-Few students understand FX and derivatives in-depth, so it is definitely worth getting a dedicated reference so you can go beyond the basics (to start, take a look at the articles on Fixed Income Sales & Trading and Equities Sales & Trading on this site).
+Few students understand FX and derivatives in-depth, so it is definitely worth getting a dedicated reference so you can go beyond the basics (to start, take a look at the articles on Fixed Income Trading and Equity Trading on this site).